smasongarrison/syllabi/docs/0203_applieddatascience.md

 - Compile those portfolio pieces into a "Satisfactory" Unessay and present it during the last week of class

+- For your planning, this works out to be approximately, 1.57 per week.

 ### "P" Contract  {-}